skip to Main Content

-In November 2021, Vice President and Commissioner for Values and Transparency Jourova presented the European Commission’s proposal for a regulation on the transparency and targeting of political advertising.
-This regulation should fill the regulatory gap which threatens electoral integrity through voter manipulation, intransparent campaigning and disinformation campaigns.
-The proposal by the European Commission is a stepping stone towards ensuring fair and transparent online campaigning.
-On this webpage, we will share information on the legislative process, and collect the most relevant research and positions on the legislative file.
+The Regulation is a stepping stone towards ensuring fair and transparent online campaigning and should fill the regulatory gap which threatens electoral integrity through voter manipulation, in transparent campaigning and disinformation campaigns.
+On this webpage, we share information on the legislative process and implementation, and collect the most relevant research and positions on the legislative file.

-Key information about the legislation
+Key information on the legislation

 Who is affected?
 Political parties, candidates and foundations, civil society campaigners using ads, online platforms, data brokers and publishers of political ads.